Evaluating The Explainability of State-of-the-Art Deep Learning-based Network Intrusion Detection Systems: Experimental Results

 \section{Experimental Results}

-In this section, we present explanations of state-of-the-art DL-based NIDSs generated using xAI methods such as TRUSTEE and kernel SHAP.
-For each pair of NIDS and xAI method, we wrote Python scripts for generating the explanation using the xAI method's API and the modified source code of the NIDS (to make it compatible with the xAI method's API implementation).
-Using the generated explanations, we present the most prominent features used by each NIDS model to make decisions on input data samples.
-We also investigate the relation between the explanations generated for a given NIDS by TRUSTEE and kernel SHAP by using the systematic approach for comparing TRUSTEE and SHAP explanations at the DT subset-level as explained in sub-section \ref{trustee-shap-rel}.
-Subsequently, we investigate the presence of inductive biases (e.g., vulnerability to variable packet rate samples) in the NIDS implementations using tampered malicious traffic traces as explained in sub-section \ref{trustee-shap-rel}.
-Finally, we compare the explanations generated across the four NIDSs by TRUSTEE using the fidelity metric and by kernel SHAP using general xAI evaluation metrics.
+In this section, we present explanations of state-of-the-art DL-based NIDSs generated using XAI methods such as TRUSTEE and kernel SHAP.
+For each pair of NIDS and XAI method, we wrote Python scripts for generating the explanation using the XAI method's API and the modified source code of the NIDS (to make it compatible with the XAI method's API implementation).
+Using the generated explanations and further analysis, we aim to answer the following research questions: \begin{enumerate} \item \textit{RQ1: How do TRUSTEE and SHAP compare against each other in terms of various evaluation criteria?}

+We use the \textit{TRUSTEE-SHAP agreement score} introduced in sub-section \ref{trustee-shap-rel} to investigate the relation between the explanations generated for a given NIDS by TRUSTEE and kernel SHAP.
+We also use security-focused criteria such as \textit{adversarial robustness} and \textit{stability} to compare TRUSTEE versus SHAP explanations. \item \textit{RQ2: What are the most prominent features used by each NIDS model to make decisions on input data samples?}

+The explanations generated for each NIDS model by TRUSTEE and kernel SHAP rank the features used for making decisions on input data samples.
+TRUSTEE ranks the features based on the percentage of total number of test data samples classified using those features while kernel SHAP ranks the features based on the mean absolute SHAP values for those features. \end{enumerate}

-\textbf{NIDSs Evaluated}: We have used all the state-of-the-art DL-based NIDSs presented in Section \ref{sota-dl-nids} (Kitsune, HorusEeye, ENIDrift and HELAD) for our analysis.
+\textbf{NIDSs Evaluated}: We have used the state-of-the-art DL-based NIDSs presented in Section \ref{sota-dl-nids} (Kitsune, HorusEeye, ENIDrift and HELAD) for our analysis.
 When we refer to HorusEye from this point onwards, we are referring to its Magnifier component which performs deep learning-based anomaly detection.
+Since the feature extraction algorithm code for Deep ResNIDS implementation is not publicly available, we have not included it in our analysis.